kuhyeon11/kuhyeon11.github.io/_posts/2024-08-25-clip_board.md

   return (int)_rax;
 }
 ```
-DelClipboard receives index which want to delete.
-If it doesn't exists, then it doesn't work. <br />
+DelClipboard receives the index of the clipboard to delete.
+If it doesn't exist, the function doesn't perform any action. <br />
-It checks clipboard exists or not by check_list value is '\x00' or not. <br />
+It checks whether the clipboard exists by verifying if the check_list value is '\x00' or not. <br />
 Even if it is neither '\x00' nor '\x01', this function works. <br />
 Free heap space, delete chunk_list, check_list, and size_list. <br />
 <br />